ponylang/ponyc/examples/dtrace/README.md

 ```

 This script increases a counter every time the "GC Start" probe is *fired* and
 prints it result at the end.
-Note the way in which we (describe the probe).
+Note the way in which we access the probe.
 It
 consists of two parts: the first part is the provider and the second part, after `:::`
 is the name of the probe.
 The provider is during runtime appended by the process
 ID.
 In this example we use the `$target` variable to find the process ID.